scrapfishies/ai-generated-tarot/README.md

-# ai-generated-tarot
+# I GAN't believe it's not tarot!
-Generating tarot cards with StyleGAN2-ADA and GPT-2
+## Generating new tarot cards with StyleGAN2-ADA and GPT-2

+:construction: